-Sort Order Mode of Target of Outreach Summary of Summary Summary of comments not URL (If Outreach response/attendance of comments received accepted and reasons applicable) 3 Internet Outreach Non-English Speaking - Specify other language: Spanish Non-targeted/broad community Social media posts were made with a copy of a plan summary attached.
-No comments were received.
-5 Newspaper Ad Non-targeted/broad community An ad was placed in the Alexandria Times, an English-language paper in general circulation in Alexandria.
-The ad specified how to access copies of the Plan and the date and time of the Public Hearing.
-No comments were received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+An ad was placed in

+El Tiempo Latino, a

+Minorities Spanish-language

+winonties paper in general

+Non-English circulation in

+2 Newspaper Ad - Alexandria.
+The ad

+Speaking - Specify other language: specified how to

+access copies of the

+Spanish Plan and the date and

+time of the AHAAC

+Public Hearing.

+Non- targeted/broad Social media posts

+3 Internet Outreach were made with a

+5 Internet Outreach copy of a plan

+community summary attached.

+An ad was placed in

+the Alexandria Times,

+an English-language

+paper in general

+Non- circulation in

+5 Newspaper Ad targeted/broad Alexandria.
+The ad

+community specified how to

+access copies of the

+Plan and the date and

+time of the Public

+Hearing.